 Exselo Desktop isn’t as well-known as other desktop search options, which is a shame because it’s actually quite good.
 It supports powerful search queries, has a simple interface, securely share data, and even integrates with Outlook.

 Not only can it search local drives, but Exselo can also comb through network and cloud stores.
 And best of all, the Free edition is feature complete.
-The only difference between Free and Enterprise: support for multiple users.
+The only difference between Free and Enterprise is support for multiple users.

 And not only can the program delete said duplicates, but it can replace them with “hard links” that are basically shortcuts to one single file, thus saving you space without breaking anything in the meanwhile.